manuelsinn/blog/content/posts/evolution-pw.md

 # Empirical Comparison of Crossover Strategies
 Using a simple self-coded Export class, I gathered some csv data and imported it to Excel to compare the performance of the different crossover functions.
-The measured variable is the populations generation at which the fitness is 1.0, that is when the generation's fittest individual is equal to the password.
+The measured variable is the population's generation at which the fitness is 1.0, that is when the generation's fittest individual is equal to the password.

 Whether the solution-password was 28 or only 10 characters, all crossover implementations fared significantly better than brute force.
 Here is an overview of the data gathered: